-- New “Venture” Share Class will invest in growth capital opportunities in a range of sectors
+New “Venture” Share Class will invest in growth capital opportunities in a range of sectors

 - Initial target dividend of 3p per share (not guaranteed)

 - Annual rebate of 0.10% for three years

 - Minimum investment £3,000 - you can apply online

 Triple Point Investment Management LLP (“Triple Point”) was founded in 2004 and its team of 80 today manages £1.45 billion of private, institutional and public capital.
 To date it has provided over £400 million of funding to 130 VCT/EIS companies.

 Triple Point concentrates on four key areas for investment: venture capital; energy and infrastructure; lending, leasing and private debt; and property.

 The VCT is managed by the six-strong Venture investment team, led by partner Ian McLennan, which has significant experience in venture capital, start-up incubation, private equity and asset finance.
 The investment team is supported by an advisory committee, whose members are successful entrepreneurs with investment experience in high-growth businesses.

 Watch a video interview with Ian McLennan, partner at Triple Point:

 The VCT was originally set up as a Limited Life VCT and had an Ordinary share class, which was fully exited in January 2018.
-It had two further share classes, ‘A’ and ‘B’, which invest in separate portfolios of Scottish hydroelectric power companies, combined heat and power plants, and lending to small and medium-sized companies (SMEs).
+It had two further share classes, ‘A’ and ‘B’, which invested in separate portfolios of Scottish hydroelectric power companies, combined heat and power plants, and lending to small and medium-sized companies (SMEs).

-The Venture Shares are a new share class within the VCT.
-Please note, investors in the current and previous offer will only get access to the Venture Fund portfolio.
+The Venture Shares are the newest share class within the VCT.
+Please note, investors in the current offer will only get access to the Venture Fund portfolio.